ejrh/matdb/README.md

 *Row* - A group of column values corresponding to the values at a certain key.

-*Segment* - A single database file consisting of a sequence of chunks.
+*Segment* - A single database file consisting of a sequence of blocks written in a single transaction.

-*Chunk* - A conveniently-sized set of rows with similar keys.
+*Block* - A conveniently-sized set of rows with similar keys.

 *Transaction* - A transient view of a database in which updates and queries can be made.
 If updates are made, the transaction must be committed for these to be visible outside the transaction.

-*Database* - A set of rows, stored in a directory on disk.
+*Database* - A set of rows, stored as a set of segments in a directory on disk.

 *Schema* - A description of the keys and values in a database, and some parameters for how to organise them for efficiency.
 The schema *cannot* be changed after database creation.